Are Amsterdam Coffeeshops a Serious Health Hazard?

 Legal but Not Commercial

-People should have the right to make decisions on their own bodies.
+People should have the right to make decisions about their own bodies.
 Nevertheless, the promotion of resources by commercial companies can present an obvious danger.
 The keyword to consider in progressive legislation is, therefore, Non-commercial.

 - World Drug Report – United Nations Office on Drugs and Crime